 Note: A minor cannot renounce an estate.

 Note: A liquidator is required to draw up an inventory.
-The liquidator can only be dispensed with if all the heirs and successors agree.
+The latter can only be dispensed with if all the heirs and successors consent.

 This calculation is used to determine the partitionable value of acquests following the death of one of the spouses married or civilly united under the regime of partnership of acquests and for the case where the surviving spouse would not be the sole heir or universal legatee of the deceased.